xu-shawn/lc0/README.md

 --cpuct-utility-stdev-scale=0.3437
 --cpuct-utility-stdev-prior-weight=10.0
 --wdl-calibration-elo=3400
+--use-variance-scaling=true
 ```

-The gain  is around 10 elo on STC and LTC.
+You must set `--use-variance-scaling=true` to turn it on.
+The gain is around 10 elo on STC and 5 elo on LTC, but more testing is needed.
+For now the setting is NOT RECOMMENDED except for personal use.